 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Your insurance provider must electronically submit proof of insurance as indicated in the “Reinstatement Requirements” box on the Official Driver Record directly to the BMV.
 Your Official Driving Record will indicate the insurance reinstatement requirement.
-If you had insurance for the vehicle you were operating on the date the violation occurred, you must have your insurance provider electronically submit an SR-50 to the BMV.
-If your reinstatement requirements state “Proof of Insurance Required (SR-50)” or “Proof of Insurance Required (SR-22),” you must have your insurance provider electronically submit an SR-22 on your behalf to the BMV.
-The BMV only accepts proofs of insurance that are electronically submitted from your insurance provider. ** Please allow 24-48 hours for the insurance submission to clear from your record.
+If you had insurance for the vehicle you were operating on the date the violation occurred, you must have your insurance provider electronically submit a Certificate of Compliance (COC) to the BMV.
+Otherwise, if the reinstatement requirements state “Proof of Insurance Required (SR-50)” or “Proof of Insurance Required (SR-22),” you must have your insurance provider electronically submit an SR-22 or SR-50 on your behalf to the BMV.
+The BMV only accepts proofs of insurance submitted electronically from your insurance provider. ** Please allow 24-48 hours for the insurance submission to clear from your record.

 All reinstatement fees and/or tickets associated with the court in the county in which you received your ticket need to be paid to that court.
 You may pay reinstatement fees associated with the BMV online at myBMV.com, by mail or by phone at 888-692-6841.
 The exact dollar amount is listed on your Reinstatement Requirements section of your Official Driving Record, along with your reinstatement fee access code.
 You will need your access code.
 Choose option 2, then option 1.
 You may also pay by mail using the reinstatement coupon in the Reinstatement Notice.
 If you do not have your reinstatement coupon, then you may download the Reinstatement Fee Submission Form from the BMV’s website.